-Such a minefield can leave you bemused and wondering; which envelope to choose?
+Such a wide gamut can leave you bemused and wondering; which LFO to choose?
 Digital oscillators, analogue oscillators, or both?
 How many sequencers do I need?
 What type of filter should I get?
 Which is the best envelope for my system?

 The best Eurorack modules you can buy today